templeman/itcss-boilerplate/README.md

 ## What Is It?

-At [GPMD](http://www.gpmd.co.uk/) we've been using an ITCSS structure for our Sass projects for a while now.
+ITCSS is a CSS methodology, first proposed by CSS specialist Harry Roberts.
 If you're interested in finding out more about ITCSS you can [watch this talk by Harry Roberts](http://youtu.be/1OKZOV-iLj4).

 For each new project I set up I keep finding myself creating the same directory and `@import` file structure.
 To speed things up I've generated this repo as a quick and easy starting point.